John Galloway (American politician)

-John T. Galloway is a Democratic member of the Pennsylvania House of Representatives, representing the 140th state legislative district since 2007.
-His district includes parts of Bucks County.
+John T. Galloway is a former Democratic member of the Pennsylvania House of Representatives, representing the 140th state legislative district from 2007 to 2023.
+His district included parts of Bucks County.

+In November 2023, Galloway was elected as a magisterial judge in Falls Township.
+Galloway officially resigned on December 14, 2023.

+Early life and career

 Galloway is a 1977 graduate of Pennsbury High School and a 2001 graduate of the Project Management Institute.
 He attended Bucks County Community College.
 He previously served as a member of the Pennsbury School Board and was campaign manager for Bucks County Commissioner Sandra A. Miller.

 He was first elected in 2007, defeating Republican Joseph Montone.
-Galloway serves as Secretary on the Aging & Older Adult Services Committee.
-He is a member of the Appropriations, Finance, Labor Relations, and Veterans Affairs & Emergency Preparedness committees.
+Galloway served as Secretary on the Aging & Older Adult Services Committee.
+He was a member of the Appropriations, Finance, Labor Relations, and Veterans Affairs & Emergency Preparedness committees.